Lisette-Ruiz/Big_Data_Managment_2020/Book's Questions/Book: Designing Data-Intensive Applications/Question_cap_5.md

 - Performance

-In a single-leader configuration, every write must go over the internet to the datacenter with the leader. while In a multi-leader configuration, every write can be processed in the local datacenter and is replicated asynchronously to the other datacenters.
+In a single-leader configuration, every write must go over the internet to the datacenter with the leader.
+While In a multi-leader configuration, every write can be processed in the local datacenter and is replicated asynchronously to the other datacenters.

 - Tolerance of datacenter outages
 In a single-leader configuration, if the datacenter with the leader fails, failover can promote a follower in another datacenter to be leader.
-In a multi-leader con‐ figuration, each datacenter can continue operating independently of the others, and replication catches up when the failed datacenter comes back online.
+In a multi-leader configuration, each datacenter can continue operating independently of the others, and replication catches up when the failed datacenter comes back online.

 - Tolerance of network problems
 A single-leader configuration is very sensitive to problems in public internet interdatacenter link, because writes are made synchronously over this link.
 A multi-leader configuration with asynchronous replication can usually tolerate network problems better: a temporary network interruption does not prevent writes being processed.